Elizabeth Cooper: Early life

+At age 12 or 13, Isabel Cooper dropped out of school and became a bodabil performer under the guidance of Luis Borromeo, who gave her the stage name "Dimples".
+Given her stepfather's illness, it is likely that the revenue from Isabel's performances served as the primary source of income for the family.

 Film career

 Isabel appeared in a few B-grade Filipino films starting in 1925, under the screen name "Chabing".
 Two of her films were Miracles of Love (1925) and Ang Tatlong Hambog (1926).
 In the latter film, Cooper made history with Luis Tuason when they performed the very first kissing scene in a Philippine film.
 She was just around 12 years old at the time.

 She did not act in any Filipino films after 1930, although the 1941 Tagalog film Ikaw Pala is sometimes wrongly attributed to her.
 "Ikaw Pala" had another actress named Cresencia Aligada acting in it in a supporting role; Aligada also went by the screen name "Dimples," hence the mistaken identity.

 After her 1934 break-up with MacArthur, Cooper attempted to find roles in Hollywood, landing some smaller bit roles under the stage name "Chabing" including The Chinese Ring (1947), The Art of Burlesque (1950), and I Was an American Spy (1951).